Hulupeep/messykey/README.md

 ## 🌟 Key Features

 *   **Local-First:** All data processing and storage happen on the user's device.
 No data leaves your device.
 *   **Privacy-Respecting:** Only timing metadata and key sequence information are used.
-The actual password content is *never* stored or processed by MessyKey.
+The actual *password content is *never* stored or processed by MessyKey*.
+This differentiates messykey from many existing implementations.
 *   **Lightweight:** Minimal computational overhead and code footprint.
 *   **Easy Integration:** Designed for integration into web apps, browser extensions, and other projects.
 *   **Open Standard:** Defined by a clear protocol specification ([PROTOCOL.md](PROTOCOL.md)), encouraging independent implementations.